keeganosler/reactify-player/README.md

 ![screenshot](https://github.com/keeganosler/reactify-player/blob/master/webplayer.JPG)

 ## Future Work and Extensions
 I would like to enable this further to pull the album artwork as well as the song name, artist name and album title.
+Implementing a draggable/scrollable song progress bar as well would also be useful.

 ## Acknowledgements